JavierAntoran/JavierAntoran.github.io/about.md

 redirect_from: "/"
 ---

 I am a PhD student in Machine Learning at the [University of Cambridge](http://mlg.eng.cam.ac.uk/?portfolio=javier-antoran) under the supervision of Dr. José Miguel Hernández-Lobato.
-I'm interested in Bayesian deep learning, representation learning, uncertainty in machine learning and information theory.
+My research interests span probabilistic modelling, approximate inference, information theory and their applications.
+My PhD reseach focusses on Bayesian deep learning methods.
 I graduated from the University of Zaragoza in 2018 with an honorary distinction ("premio extraordinario") in Telecommunications Engineering (EE/CS).
 I was awarded an MPhil in Machine Learning with distinction by the University of Cambridge in 2019.
 I also do freelance engineering consulting and am a co-founder of [arisetech.es](http://arisetech.es).
 Bellow are links to some of my recent work.

 ## 2021

 **A Probabilistic Deep Image Prior over Image Space**\\
 **J. Antorán<sup>\*</sup>**, R. Barbano<sup>\*</sup>, J. M. Hernández-Lobato and B. Jin.\\